Great masterpieces in our collections

 The understated eloquence and restrained grandeur of this portrait are typical of the work of Diego Velázquez, the celebrated master of Spanish painting.

 9 Self-portrait wearing a feathered bonnet

 By Rembrandt van Rijn (1606–1669).
 Buckland Abbey, Devon

 This self-portrait, from the collection at Buckland Abbey, Devon, was painted when Rembrandt was running a successful studio and enjoying a period of wealth and professional acclaim.
-His costume is a reflection of this prosperity: he wears a sumptuously embroidered velvet cloak and a jewelled beret with elegant golden and white plumes.
+His costume is a reflection of this prosperity: he is dressed as a wealthy adventurer, wearing a sumptuously embroidered velvet cloak and a jewelled beret with elegant golden and white plumes.